 - 10 mins for your updates on them and their work

-- 10 mins for a development plan and things to be discussed in the next meet
+- Lastly, 10 mins for a development plan and things for discussion in the next meet

 - Focus on team member’s work and performance